 Oak.
 There are a few varieties of oak, including Shumard, Water, and Sawtooth, that are native to southern regions, thrive in the sun, and grow tall and wide, providing plenty of shade.

 Green ash.
 This is another tall-growing sun tree that is native to the southern U.S. Ash trees grow fast and will provide shade quickly.

 Fig. The Ficus family of trees is popular at nurseries and is often sold as a houseplant, but it really only thrives outdoors in sun and heat.
-It needs moist soil that is well drained and will grow up to about 20 feet (6 meters) tall.
+It needs moist soil that is well drained and will grow up to about 20 feet (6 m.) tall.
 As a bonus, fig trees provide lots of tasty fruit.